-- 7. provide a statement setting forth in detail the means provided for parents to review the personal information collected from their children and to refuse to permit its further use or maintenance; and - 8. provide a copy of each Order Acknowledgment obtained pursuant to this Order, unless previously submitted to the Commission. - B. For ten (10) years after entry of this Order, Defendant must submit a compliance notice, sworn under penalty of perjury, within 14 days of any change in: (a) any designated point of contact; or (b) the structure of Defendant or any entity that Defendant has any ownership interest in or controls directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order. - C. Defendant must submit to the Commission notice of the filing of any bankruptcy petition, insolvency proceeding, or similar proceeding by or against Defendant within 14 days of its filing. - D. Any submission to the Commission required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
-Executed on: \\\\\" and supplying the date, signatory's full name, title (if applicable), and signature. - E. Unless otherwise directed by a Commission representative in writing, all submissions to the Commission pursuant to this Order must be emailed to DEbrief@ftc.gov or sent by overnight courier (not the U.S. Postal Service) to: Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580.
-The subject line must begin: United States v.
-Yelp Inc.
+provide a statement setting forth in detail the means provided for parents to review the personal information collected from their children and to refuse to permit its further use or maintenance; and provide a copy of each Order Acknowledgment obtained pursuant to this Order, unless previously submitted to the Commission.

+- B. For ten (10) years after entry of this Order, Defendants must submit a compliance notice, sworn under penalty of perjury, within fourteen (14) days of any change in: (a) any designated point of contact; or (b) the structure of Defendants or any entity that Defendants have any ownership interest in or controls directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order. - C. Defendants must submit to the Commission notice of the filing of any bankruptcy petition, insolvency proceeding, or similar proceeding by or against Defendants within fourteen (14) days of its filing. - D. Any submission to the Commission required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
+Executed on:

+" and supplying the date, signatory's full name, title (if applicable), and 1 signature.
+2 3 E. Unless otherwise directed by a Commission representative in writing, all submissions to the Commission pursuant to this Order must be emailed to 4 DEbrief@ftc.gov or sent by overnight courier (not the U.S. Postal Service) to: 5 6 Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580.
+The 7 8 subject line must begin: United States v.
+Retro Dreamer and Craig E. Sharpe and Gavin S. Bowman.
+9 10 V. RECORDKEEPING 11 IT IS FURTHER ORDERED that Defendants must create certain records for 12 ten (10) years after entry of the Order, and retain each such record for five (5) 13 years.
+Specifically, Defendants must create and retain the following records: 14 A. all records necessary to demonstrate full compliance with each provision of 15 this Order, including all submissions to the Commission; copies of all consumer complaints relating to Defendants' collection of 16 В. 17 personal information whether received directly or indirectly, such as through a 18 third party, and any response; and a copy of each materially different form, page, or screen created, maintained, 19 C. 20 or otherwise provided by Defendants through which personal information is collected, and a copy of each materially different document containing any representation regarding collection, use, and disclosure practices pertaining to personal information.
+Each webpage copy shall be accompanied by the URL of the webpage where the material was posted online.
+Electronic copies shall include all text and graphics files, audio scripts, and other computer files used in presenting information on the Internet.
+Provided, however, that for purposes of this subsection V.C, Defendants shall not be required to retain any document for longer than two (2) years after the document was created, or to retain a print or electronic copy of any amended webpage or screen to the extent that the amendment does not affect Defendants' compliance obligations under this Order.

 VI.
-RECORDKEEPING

-IT IS FURTHER ORDERED that Defendant must create certain records for ten (10) years after entry of the Order, and retain each such record for 5 years.
-Specifically, Defendant must create and retain the following records:

-- A. all records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission; - B. pursuant to Section II.C of this Order, all affirmations from users that they were under 13 at the time of registration; - C. copies of all consumer complaints received relating to Defendant's collection of personal information from children and any responses; and - D. a copy of each materially different form, page, or screen created, maintained, or otherwise provided by Defendant through which Defendant collects personal information from children, if such information is collected, and a copy of each materially different document containing any representation regarding Defendant's collection, use, and disclosure practices pertaining to personal information from children.
-Each Web page copy shall be accompanied by the URL of the Web page where the material was posted online.
-Electronic copies shall include all text and graphics files, audio scripts, and other computer files used in presenting information on the Internet.

-VII.
 COMPLIANCE MONITORING

-IT IS FURTHER ORDERED that, for the purpose of monitoring Defendant's compliance with this Order:
+IT IS FURTHER ORDERED that, for the purpose of monitoring Defendants' compliance with this Order: